 Holiday Maker Fish of a Lifetime

-Once, a holidaymaker caught a ‘fish of a lifetime 12lb bass of the pier with a painted spinner and a whelk (purchased from the seafood shop on the pier).
-This is quite a common occurrence in the fishing world simply because the bass feed in very close sometimes and a novices casting skills means they are usually casting right on the money.
+Once, a holidaymaker caught a ‘fish of a lifetime 12lb bass off the pier with a painted spinner and a whelk (purchased from the seafood shop on the pier).
+This is quite a common occurrence in the fishing world simply because the bass feed in very close sometimes and a novice’s casting skills mean they are usually casting right on the money.

 Squid can also be cut into strips or use the head and tentacles on a single hook but you are more likely to catch smaller or other species of fish with a smaller bait.
 We want the big boys.